NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/6_documenting_extension.rst

 Documenting Extensions
 ----------------------

-Using the same tools used to generate the documentation for the `NWB-N core format <https://nwb-schema.readthedocs.io/en/latest/>`_ one can easily generate documentation in HTML, PDF, ePub and many other format for extensions as well.
+Using the same tools used to generate the documentation for the `NWB core format <https://nwb-schema.readthedocs.io/en/latest/>`_ one can easily generate documentation in HTML, PDF, ePub and many other format for extensions as well.

 Code to generate this documentation is maintained in a separate repo: https://github.com/hdmf-dev/hdmf-docutils.
 To use these utilities, install the package with pip: